Case Studies · PAGE Building Group

 The Situation

-A general contractor that outgrew the general contracting model.
+A general contractor that outgrew

 PAGE Building Group was founded in 2016 as a full-service general contracting firm — providing program management, construction management, design-build delivery, and project management across healthcare, higher education, and complex commercial environments.

-But over time, a pattern emerged.
+Over time, a pattern emerged.
 Much of the firm's most valuable work was happening upstream from construction execution — in the predevelopment phase, where strategy, feasibility, and financial structuring determined whether a project ever broke ground at all.

+The firm had evolved beyond the general contracting category.
+But its digital presence hadn't.
 A basic in-house website.
 No LinkedIn.
 No Facebook.
 Enough to inform — not enough to position.
-Two entities with distinct capabilities operating under a single, undifferentiated identity.
+Two entities with distinct capabilities operating under a single undifferentiated presence.
 The market couldn't tell them apart — and that confusion was costing both companies opportunities.

 The Gap